Skip to Main Content

 • We expect Richardson students to evaluate their own situation and apply for participation in the LLTK program only if they are genuinely in need as we have a limited number of textbooks to share with you.

-Any first-year law student who self-identifies as in need of financial assistance for their textbook purchases may check out textbooks at the Law Library for the semester.
 To receive borrowing privileges, students must complete the private form below (open the form in a web browser to fill it out online).
 Please send the completed form to ellenrae[at]hawaii[dot]edu.
-This way, the process of receiving access is as private as possible.

 You will be notified via e-mail at your hawaii.edu address when to pick up your item(s).